TanviG00/python-developer-backend-assignment/README.md

-Features
+FEATURES

 File Upload:
    Referral fee file and cost file can be uploaded through separate pages.
    Uploaded files are saved in the media/ directory.

 File Processing:
    Merges the cost file with the referral fee file based on Product Name.
    Calculates the Total Cost for each product.
    Outputs a new Excel file with the original data and the calculated Total Cost column.

 Downloadable Output:
    The processed file can be downloaded in .xlsx format.

 Prerequisites
    Python 3.x
    Django
    Pandas
    OpenPyXL

 How to Run
 Step 1: Clone the Repository
 git clone https://github.com/your-username/django-excel-app.git